alrichardbollans/mining_trait_data/name_matching_cleaning/readme.md

 * Some records have ranks differing from their accepted taxa e.g. the Variety 'Diodia teres var. hirsutior' is a synonym of the Species 'Hexasepalum teres'

+## Notes on Kew Reconciliation Service

+* KRS relies a little on manually matching unknown samples/multiple matches.
+* If we try to include KRS by only including records with single matches, we may still get some errors.
+* When doing automatic matching as in `open_reconcoling.py` 'Vaccinium vitis-idaea L.' is matched to it's genus ' Vaccinium L.'

 ## Possible Improvements

 * Levels of strictness (specify how conserative you want to be about matching)
 * Test homotypic synonyms
 * Resolution of hybrid genera
 * Resolution of capitalised names
+* Provide more info in output e.g. genus/parent
+* Compare to reconciliation service/include as initial step

 ## Sources

 WCVP (2022).
 World Checklist of Vascular Plants, version 2.0.
 Facilitated by the Royal Botanic Gardens, Kew.
-Published on the Internet
+Published on the Internet http://wcvp.science.kew.org/
-http://wcvp.science.kew.org/
 Retrieved 20/01/2022.